How to Soundproof a Warehouse

 One of the most common issues we hear from our customers is how to deal with equipment or machinery that produces a lot of noise.
 If you’re in the planning phases of your warehouse, there’s often strategies around where you place the equipment or how to install it that can reduce the noise generated.

 However, often the people we talk to are trying to soundproof an already established warehouse, and some of these solutions are no longer viable.
-One of the simplest things you can do is build a temporary sound barrier with soundproof curtains or soundproof room divider around the machinery with our soundproof blankets to help stop the sound at its source from traveling further throughout the warehouse.
+One of the simplest things you can do is build a temporary sound barrier with soundproof industrial curtains around the machinery.
+Installing our soundproof blankets close to the noise source will prevent sound from traveling further throughout the warehouse.

 While there is no ‘one-size-fits-all’ solution for soundproofing heavy machinery, we can work with you to determine the right solution for you.
 Unlike soundproofing something like an HVAC system, the equipment you have is likely not standard, and it’s important to consider things like access, size, placement, heat, and more before jumping into a soundproofing solution.
 You’ll need to reach out to us for a consultation.